Enngage/ngx-captcha/README.md

 Add `ReactiveFormsModule` to your imports in case you want to use reactive forms.
 If you prefer the the template-driven approach simple add the `FormsModule` to your module.
 Both can be imported from `@angular/forms`.
 In the demo project you can check out the *normal* demo to see how to use reactive forms or the *invisible* demo to see what the template-driven approach looks like.
 With the template-driven approach you don't necessarily need to use a from element to wrap the component, you can instead use the `[ngModelOptions]="{ standalone: true }"`.
+However, using it with the standalone option is not recommended but can be used if needed.

 ```javascript
 import { NgModule } from '@angular/core';